Inaugural High Country Jazz Festival to launch June 8-12

 Sponsor Jonathan Allen added that, “This jazz festival, and the arts in general, are worth our financial investment because the huge dividends they return in the quality of life that makes our region so vibrant.”

 This event is followed by two free intimate jazz showcases.
-From 1 to 4 p.m. on Thursday, June 9, Afternoon Jazz with the Swing Guitars takes place at Lost Province, with a 6 to 9 p.m.
-A Jazz Dinner at Casa Rustica featuring local jazz legends Todd Wright and Andy Page.
+From 1 to 4 p.m. on Thursday, June 9, Afternoon Jazz with the Swing Guitars takes place at Lost Province, with a 6 to 9 p.m. with a “jazz dinner” at Casa Rustica featuring local jazz legends Todd Wright and Andy Page.
 Advance reservations are suggested as seating is limited.

 On Friday, June 10, the Blowing Rock Art & History Museum will host a talk entitled, “Personalities in Jazz: A North Carolina Connection” at 11 a.m. which is free for BRAHM members and $8 for the public.
 The town of Boone is hosting a free event at 5:30 p.m. at the Jones House in Boone featuring the Todd Wright Jazz All-Stars featuring musicians Todd Wright on saxophone, Rick Simerly on trombone, Steve Davidowski on keyboard, Andy Page on guitar, Adam Booker on bass and Rick Dilling on drums.